dengking/dengking.github.io/docs/about.md

 I write in Chinese and English, but it takes more time to write in English because of lacking practice.

-As an software engineer, I insist on studying theories in [computer science](https://en.wikipedia.org/wiki/Computer_science) and [software engineering](https://en.wikipedia.org/wiki/Software_engineering) and try to have a clear and comprehensive picture of theories of specific field in  [computer science](https://en.wikipedia.org/wiki/Computer_science) and [software engineering](https://en.wikipedia.org/wiki/Software_engineering), because I think the theory can guide engineer in application.
+As an software engineer, I insist on studying theories in [computer science](https://en.wikipedia.org/wiki/Computer_science) and [software engineering](https://en.wikipedia.org/wiki/Software_engineering) and try to get a clear and comprehensive picture of theories of specific field in  [computer science](https://en.wikipedia.org/wiki/Computer_science) and [software engineering](https://en.wikipedia.org/wiki/Software_engineering), because I think the theory can guide engineer in practice.

-I like reading, below are some book that I think useful to an software engineer
+I like reading, below are some book that I think useful to an software engineer.

 | Book                                                         | Author                                                       |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |